 In 2013, Cremades’s contribution was recognised at a conference in Lima, Peru, where he and French arbitrator Yves Derains were presented with a liber amicorum with 96 contributing authors.
 In the same year, the King of Spain also presented Cremades with the Grand Cross of the Order of San Raimundo de Peñafort – in recognition of his services to the administration of justice and the study of law.
 He has also received a medallion from the Arab Association for International Arbitration recognising him as an “ideal arbitrator in Euro-Arab arbitration”.

 The firm that bears his name, founded in 1969, is home to around 10 lawyers devoted to international arbitration, many of whom also undertake client work.
 It has a reputation for being Spain’s unofficial university of arbitration: a GAR special report on Spain discovered that at least half of the leading Spanish names in the market had earned their stripes at B Cremades & Asociados.
-An event in Bernardo Cremades’s honour in 2008 was attended by 90 former colleagues.

 While many of those colleagues have moved on to pastures new, partner David Cairns is now also a well-known figure in his own right.
 Educated in New Zealand, Cairns has worked in Madrid since 1999.
 In 2006, the researchers of the GAR “45 under 45” – a list of the leading younger practitioners in the field – picked Cairns for their list of the cream of the younger crop.